Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 SubCA certificates can be issued, under an Actalis Root CA, for external CAs (i.e., not run by Actalis) upon signing a contract in which the operators of such SubCAs commit, among other things, to fully comply with the CAB Forum Baseline Requirements [BR], the CCADB policy, and Browser’s root programs, and to undergo an annual compliance audit by an independent and qualified auditor, providing Actalis promptly with the related annual audit reports.
 Actalis reserves the right to revoke external SubCA certificates, at its sole discretion, if such audits are not provided, or are provided with significant delay, or if they reveal serious issues.

+Actalis shall notify the Browser's Root Store programs - with the required advance notice - before issuing any CA certificate (be it Subordinate or Cross) that extends the trust limit of the Root Stores or replaces a non-revoked CA certificate whose subject CA owner is not included in Root Stores.
+Such certificates must not be issued without the explicit approval of the Root Programs, if required.

 #### 1.3.1.3 Cross Certificates

 As of the review date of this CPS, the Actalis cross-certificates (cross-certification between the old and new Actalis Root CAs) are those identified below; for further details, see also Chapter 7.